Farukh’s Beef Palau

 In Afghanistan, people wash their hands before and after meals and eat with their hands.
 And for washing hands, it is common for the two youngest members of the family to wash everyone else’s hands, using a large jug and a basin.
 One of them holds a portable basin and soap and the other one a pitcher and handkerchiefs and they go around each member of the family seated in the dining room, one by one, and pour water for them to wash their hands.

 Tables and chairs are not common in Afghanistan.
 All the rooms are fully carpeted and there are mattresses on the floor for everyone to sit on.
 So, at mealtimes, we spread a tablecloth that is specifically for eating meals and seat ourselves around it.
 Once everyone has washed their hands, we gather around the tablecloth, and usually, two people share one plate.
-If it is just family gathering, men and women eat together, but when it’s not just family, the men’s room is separate from the women’s room and they eat separately.
+If it is just a family gathering, men and women eat together; but when it’s not just family, the men’s room is separate from the women’s room and they eat separately.

-Traditionally, tablecloths and napkins/ handkerchiefs are sewn by women with beautiful designs, but nowadays the ready-made tablecloths from the market are more popular.
+Traditionally, tablecloths and napkins/handkerchiefs are sewn by women with beautiful designs, but nowadays the ready-made tablecloths from the market are more popular.

-Like I said before, Palau brings back very special memories and I know I will continue cooking it here in Australia and remembering my mother and the first 24 years of my life in Afghanistan.
+Like I said, Palau brings back very special memories and I know I will continue cooking it here in Australia and remembering my mother and the first 24 years of my life in Afghanistan.
 We have just had our first iftar evening in Sydney, inviting new friends, Muslim and non-Muslim, to break our fast with us and it was really special for my sisters and me to cook some of the foods our family loved most in Afghanistan.
 I hope you will enjoy my mum’s Palau recipe too.

 Share this story